-We email the itinerary as a PDF document one month before your arrival so that you can print spare copies, pass them on to anyone at home who needs to know where you are and for those with SMART phones you can store a copy on there.
+We email the itinerary as a PDF document.
+This is usually one month before your arrival so that you can print spare copies, pass them on to anyone at home who needs to know where you are and for those with SMART phones you can store a copy on there.